leopard0ly/gwas2crispr/cran-comments.md

 ### R CMD check results

-To be updated after running local checks.

-Expected target:
+Local `rcmdcheck::rcmdcheck(args = c("--as-cran", "--no-manual"), error_on = "never")` result:

-0 errors | 0 warnings |
+0 errors | 0 warnings | 1 note

+The note was:

+- unable to verify current time

+A full `--as-cran` check was also attempted.
+Vignettes built successfully after pointing `RSTUDIO_PANDOC` to the bundled RStudio Pandoc, but the indexed PDF manual step could not complete because the local TinyTeX installation does not include `makeindex`.
+A direct no-index manual PDF build completed successfully.

 ### Additional notes

-- The package performs network requests to the EMBL-EBI GWAS Catalog REST API v2.
+- The package performs network requests to the EMBL-EBI GWAS Catalog REST API v2 and, when needed for coordinate fallback, Ensembl REST.
 - Network-dependent examples are wrapped in `\donttest{}`.
 - Network-dependent tests are skipped on CRAN using `skip_on_cran()` and guarded for offline/API failure conditions.
 - FASTA export remains optional and depends on `BSgenome.Hsapiens.UCSC.hg38` and `Biostrings`, both listed in `Suggests`.
 - CSV and BED outputs can be produced without optional genome packages.
 - The CLI script depends on `optparse`, which is listed in `Suggests`.
 - The package prepares computational outputs for downstream CRISPR guide-design workflows.
-It does not perform therapeutic interpretation, wet-lab validation, or biological efficacy testing.
+It does not perform biological causality testing, clinical interpretation, therapeutic design, or wet-lab validation.